systembolaget/Physical-computing-liquid-crystal-transistor-resistor-tutorial-10a-Thermochromic-display/README.md

 # Physical computing liquid crystal transistor resistor tutorial - Thermochromic display

 A calm technology display.
-How to turn thermochromic film into a display with an N-channel MOSFET driven resistor-heater
+How to use thermochromic film with an N-channel MOSFET driven Arduino based resistor-heater

 ### Result